jeronjeyaseelan/housing-ML-project/README.md

-this is california housing project to predict the price of the house
+this is california housing project to predict the price of the houses